antonisv1/CalendarModule/README.md

 # CalendarModule
-A calendar module/component for websites using React
+A calendar module/component for websites using React.js